wooooooooooooooowastaken/mcevzar.github.io/_posts/2016-09-20-Modern-programming-languages-have-similar-syntax.md

 println("Hello World")
 ```

-### Go
+### Go*
 *Go a C-style flavour, in the beggining we import the "fmt" (formating) package that we need for "printing" out our code
 and Go, like C supports main function.
-If we take that into consideration the main bit looks like `fmt.Println("Hello World")`,
-which is again very similar to other programming languages mentioned.
+The function that actually does what we want `fmt.Println("Hello World")` looks very similar to the ones above .

 ```
 package main